jmccuen/parsley/README.md

 # About Parsley #

-Parsley aims to allow you to parse CSV files, JSON Objects, and JSON Arrays into InfoTables as painlessly as possible.
+Parsley aims to allow you to parse CSV files, JSON Objects, JSON Arrays, XML Documents, and XLSX files into InfoTables as painlessly as possible, without needing a predefined data shape.
 The Parsley Extension for ThingWorx provides a Parsley Resource with the following services:

 * ParseJSON
 * ParseCSV
+* ParseXML
+* ParseXLSX

+Note that ParseXLSX is rudimentary and expects a simple grid of data.
+It also requires the Apache POI libraries, which conflict with some other extensions.
+A Parsley_No_Poi zip is also included in this directory.

 This extension utilizes the Thingworx 6.6.5 SDK.